henrikaskj/dhko-nuxt/content/no/conferences.md

 **ARTISTIC KEYNOTE: Code Poetry: The constraints of programming and making art with code** *Chris Kerr (UK) will do a performance of code poetry as well as give a talk on working artistically with programming language (syntax, vocabulary, character)and how to make poetry, visual and sound art.*

-*cHRIS Kerr is a poet who lives in London.
+*Chris Kerr is a poet who lives in London.
 He co-wrote ./code --poetry with Daniel Holden.
 This work, published by Broken Sleep Books in 2023, is a collection of code poems each written in the source code of a different programming language.
 Every poem is also a valid program which produces a visual representation of itself when compiled and run (see [code-poetry.com](https://code-poetry.com/).).
 Some code poems from ./code --poetry are being exhibited in the Maschinenpoesie (Machine Poetry) exhibition at Museum Strauhof in Zurich, Switzerland until January 2025.*

 Konferansemiddagen vil være på mandag kl.
 17.30.